EricTrainingRev/240701-JWA-Gen-AI/Capstone Project/planetarium/README.md

 - feature files should be used to link Acceptance Criteria to code execution in order to perform End to End testing
 - A test driver class should be used to facilitate the End to End testing
 - the application API should be tested with a third party API testing tool
-- the application service layer should have unit tests developed for it using Junit and Mockito
+- the application service layer should have unit and integration tests developed for it using Junit and Mockito
 - the application repository layer should have unit tests developed for it using Junit

 ## Defect Report Requirements